cap-js/docs/node.js/queue.md

 }
 ```

-In your CDS model, you can refer to the entity `cds.outbox.Messages` using the path `@sap/cds/srv/outbox`,
-for example to expose it in a service.
+In your CDS model, you can refer to the entity `cds.outbox.Messages` using the path `@sap/cds/srv/outbox`, for example to expose it in a service (cf. [Managing the Dead Letter Queue](#managing-the-dead-letter-queue)).

-#### Known Limitations
+### Known Limitations

 - If the app crashes, another emit for the respective tenant and service is necessary to restart the message processing.
 It can be triggered manually using the `flush` method.
-- The service that handles the queued event must not use user roles and attributes as they are not stored.
+- The service that handles the queued event must not rely on user roles and attributes, as they are not stored with the message.
+In other words, asynchroneous task are always processed in a priviledged mode.
 However, the user ID is stored to re-create the correct context.

-### Disable Persistent Queue

 ### Managing the Dead Letter Queue